albertcordina/Applicant-tracking-system/README.md

 Database Schema Overview:

    Our database schema is designed to manage information about applicants and the authorities associated with them.
-      Here’s a more detailed description of our database schema featuring the “APPLICANT” and the “AUTHORITIES” tables and their relationship to each other.
+   Here’s a detailed description of our database schema featuring the “APPLICANT”
+             and the “AUTHORITIES” tables and their relationship to each other.

 Applicant Table